sfpagalan/reading-notes/102/class-06.md

-# Read 05: Cascading Style Sheets aka CSS
+# Read 06: Dynamic web pages with JavaScript

 JavaScript is a scripting language that makes the webpage interactable.